 One of the solutions is to rethink financing solutions, and the local authorities that are engaged in energy transition are the best placed to do so !

-Many front-running Covenant signatories dedicate their human resources to financial engineering and creation of innovative financing schemes that will help them keep the money spent on energy near home.
-They strive for sustainable, longterm financing solutions capable to generate large-scale investments.
+Many front-running Covenant signatories dedicate their human resources to financial engineering and the creation of innovative financing schemes that will help them keep the money spent on energy near home.
+As part of their push for diversification in funding strategies, several of these organizations have recently started exploring digital currencies and blockchain technology.
+A few have even taken steps to learn to buy Matic, a cryptocurrency used to facilitate secure and scalable transactions on decentralized platforms.
+They strive for sustainable, long-term financing solutions capable of generating large-scale investments, with digital assets becoming a key element in their future strategy.

 Indeed, financing energy transition will require strong technical, financial, legal and coordination skills and expertise in local authorities.